Amir Khasru Mahmud Chowdhury: Career

 On 24 August 2018, Chowdhury secured anticipatory bails from the High Court Division in two cases, one alleged that he "provoked" the 2018 Bangladesh road-safety protests and the second stemmed from a leaked cellphone conversation between him and a leader of Jatiyatabadi Chhatra Dal (Mizanur Rahman Naomi who was later arrested), the student front of Bangladesh Nationalist Party.
 The General Secretary of Chittagong City unit of Bangladesh Chhatra League, Jakaria Dastagir, filed the case against Chowdhury under the Section 57 of Information and Communication Technology Act for the phone conversation leak.
 Chowdhury was sent to Chittagong jail on 22 October after his request for an extension of bail was denied.
 He was taken on remand on 26 October by the Chattogram Metropolitan Police.
 On 4 November 2018, Chowdhury received his bail and 12 November he was released from Chittagong Jail.

 On 18 December 2018, a couple of weeks before the election, Chowdhury alleged that the website of Bangladesh Nationalist Party, www.bnpbangladesh.com, was blocked in Bangladesh by the government.
 He had been nominated by Bangladesh Nationalist Party to contest the election from Chittagong-11 in the 2018 national elections.
 He lost to M Abdul Latif of Awami League, who received 283,169 votes while Chowdhury had received 52,898 votes.

 Chowdhury criticized the 2019-2020 national budget of Bangladesh for a 1.45 trillion deficit and said the budget would increase the sufferings of regular people who would have to pay more revenue to the government.
 He complained to the Election Commission over irregularities in the two Dhaka city corporation elections in February 2020.
 He had also spoken against the usage of Electronic Voting Machine in the election.

 Chowdhury criticized the 2020-2021 budget for ignoring people and their livelihoods.
-Chowdhury was interrogated in February and March 2021 at the headquarters of the Anti-Corruption Commission in Dhaka.
 On 23 December 2021, Chittagong Police pressed charges against Chowdhury over the 2018 cases against him regarding the student protests and leaked phone call.